RonenNess/GeonBit.UI/README.md

 - Added built-in files dialog (save / load file).
 - Renamed and rearranged text validators + added file name validator.
 - Added icons support to Lists and Drop Down entities.

+IMPORTANT MIGRATION NOTICE!
+If you want to use the new files dialog, you must include the new textures that were added to theme: `textures/file_icon.png` and `textures/folder_icon.png`.

 ## Credits